By Robert B Andrews MA, LMFT

 This same systemic approach is exactly what USAG needs on a much larger scale.

-Will we have leadership in place that is interested in creating a new paradigm and a new culture community wide?
+Will we have leadership in place that is interested in creating a new paradigm and a new culture community-wide?
+Or will the status quo continue?